strongbox/strongbox-docs/Cron-Tasks.md

 As Quartz doesn't know anything about Spring dependency injection, we needed to be able to autowire Spring beans in Quartz job classes.
 So, we was created a custom job factory class called [AutowiringSpringBeanJobFactory](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/AutowiringSpringBeanJobFactory.java) to automatically autowire Quartz objects using Spring.
 This class extends `SpringBeanJobFactory` and implements `ApplicationContextAware`.

-Then it was defined bean SpringBeanJobFactory in class with scheduler configuration [CronTasksConfig](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/CronTasksConfig.java) and setted it ApplicationContext.
+Then it was defined bean `SpringBeanJobFactory` in class with scheduler configuration [CronTasksConfig](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/CronTasksConfig.java) and setted it ApplicationContext.
-It was attached to class SchedulerFactoryBean.
+It was attached to class `SchedulerFactoryBean`.

-And we get scheduler factory with DI support for @Autowired.
+And we get scheduler factory with DI support for `@Autowired`.

-### Run the cron tests
+### How To Execute The Run Cron Tests

 The cron tests are executed only under special spring active profile that we can see in created annotation [@CronTaskTest](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/test/java/org.carlspring.strongbox.cron/context/CronTaskTest.java):